rohanasif/sproutotaskmern/README.md

-# MERN Stack Task Management Application
+# MERN Stack Todos Management Application

-This is a modern MERN (MongoDB, Express.js, React.js, Node.js) stack application that implements a secure and responsive task management system.
+This is a modern MERN (MongoDB, Express.js, React.js, Node.js) stack application that implements a secure and responsive todo management system.

 ## Project Structure